Expert Medical Negligence Solicitors in Ripon

 We handle all compensation claims, including those for elective surgery negligence.
 While no area of medicine which is immune from negligence, some areas carry a higher risk than others.

 Examples of medical negligence cases we have successfully obtained compensation for include:

-- Birth injuries, including cerebral palsy and Erb’s palsy.
-Conditions such as these can have a lifetime of implications not only for the child but also for their parents who are left to raise and support a child who may need ongoing medical care and who will never live independently.
+Conditions such as these can have a lifetime of implications not only for the child but also for their parents.
+They must raise and support a child who may need ongoing medical care and never live independently.

-- Surgical errors, including unnecessary surgeries.
-While there are times when this is deliberate, such as the high-profile case of Ian Paterson, it more often occurs when test results are misinterpreted or misread.
+Indeed, there are times when this is deliberate, such as the high-profile case of Ian Paterson.
+But it more often occurs with misinterpretation or misreading test results.

-- Prescription errors such as a GP prescribing medicine which interferes with something the patient is already taking or is an inappropriate dose, or a mistake made my a dispensing pharmacist when filling the prescription.
+Such as a GP prescribing medicine which interferes with something the patient is already taking or is an inappropriate dose.
+Additionally, a mistake from a dispensing pharmacist when filling the prescription.

-Given our extensive experience in successfully managing a wide variety of medical negligence claims, you can trust that, whatever the nature of your injury, it is likely to be one we have seen before.
+Trust in our extensive experience in successfully managing a wide variety of medical negligence claims.
+Because whatever the nature of your injury, it is likely to be one we have seen before.

 Contact The Medical Negligence Solicitors today to arrange a free, confidential consultation with a legal advisor.
 We want you to have all the relevant information so that you can make the best choices, and there is no obligation for you to proceed with making a claim if you are not ready to do so.